North Atlantic right whales are enormous, slow swimming, baleen whales.

 What’s life like for a North Atlantic right whale?

 Unfortunately their lives are dangerous and difficult due to human threats.
+Their numbers have declined nearly 29% since 2010.
 Historically, North Atlantic right whales migrated from their feeding grounds in cooler waters of the Gulf of Maine to their calving grounds off the southeast US.
 However, a changing climate has shifted their migratory travels into areas of intense human activity where conservation measures are not adequately in place, putting them at extreme risk.
-These whales are particularly susceptible to ship collisions and entanglements in fishing gear because they spend a considerable amount of time near the water’s surface.
+These whales are particularly susceptible to ship collisions and entanglements in fishing gear.

 The social lives of North Atlantic right whales remain a mystery.
 While a whale might appear to be travelling or feeding alone, sound recordings indicate they are frequently in acoustic contact with others.

 North Atlantic right whales used to be widespread throughout the North Atlantic.
 Centuries of hunting have drastically reduced their numbers to a tiny fraction of the original.
-Now, tragically, their sole remaining habitat is in the western North Atlantic, along the eastern US and Atlantic Canada, with a few individuals known to wander as far as Iceland, Norway, England and the Azores.
-Since 2010, right whales are more frequently found feeding in Canada’s Gulf of St. Lawrence during the summer months while their new winter habitats remain unknown.
-The only known right whale calving areas are in shallow, coastal waters in the southern parts of their range.
+Now, tragically, their sole remaining habitat is in the western North Atlantic, along the eastern US and Atlantic Canada, with a few individuals known to wander as far as Iceland, Norway, the UK, the Azores, France and Spain.
+Since 2010, right whales have been more frequently found feeding in Canada’s Gulf of St. Lawrence during the summer months.
+The only known right whale calving areas are the waters off the southeast US.

 Unusual record holder

-Male right whales are unusual record breakers; they have the largest testicles in the world - each pair weighs about a tonne!
+Male right whales are unusual record breakers; they have the largest testicles in the world - each pair weighs about a ton!

 The threat of extinction